 view from Eagle Rock

-10-17-18 People have been visiting Eagle Rock near Shumont Mountain for years, but access hasn't always been easy or always legal.
+11-2-22 People have been visiting Eagle Rock near Shumont Mountain for years, but access hasn't always been easy - or legal.
 The more popular way was to approach it from Shumont Rd, but from what I understand, folks were parking illegally and it got to be a mess.
 Back in 2010, a friend of mine - Jack Thyne (aka SCJack) - showed me a way in from the Lake Lure side.
-This was about a 3.5 mile difficult hike, but was well worth it for the spectacular views to be had.
+This was about a 7 mile round trip difficult hike, but was well worth it for the spectacular views to be had.
 More recently, Conserving Carolina and the Town of Lake Lure worked together to save over 1500 acres of land that was slated for development, but went into bankruptcy.
 This tract of land is Buffalo Creek Park and is now one of the largest local parks in the state.
 Conserving Carolina went to work constructing a sustainable mountain bike and hiking trail - the Weed Patch Mountain Trail.
 The trail begins at Buffalo Creek Park off of Buffalo Creek Rd and ends 10 miles later at Eagle Rock which is now part of Chimney Rock State Park.
 The problem was that there was now no access from the Eagle Rock side, so hiking that trail wasn't an option for the average hiker.
-That problem is now remedied There is now legal parking at the end of Shumont Rd!
-The lot is small, however and you must make a reservation to park 7 days a week.
-The reservation is free and all of the info can be found on the Chimney Rock SP site here.
-Click on the parking link and that should take you to the Eventbrite web site.
-Click on whichever live event applies to the date you want to go, then pick a date and follow the directions.
-Be sure to print out your ticket to put on your dashboard while you are parked!
+That problem is now remedied.
+There is now legal parking at the end of Shumont Rd!

 the view from the back side of Jenga Rock